 - Inaccessibility of inconveniently placed sinks and hand sanitizer stations

-- Lack of soap at hand washing stations
+- Lack of soap at handwashing stations

-- Lack of training around hand hygiene protocol, such as using soap; washing all surfaces of your hands for 15 to 20 seconds; thoroughly drying your hands; and turning the faucet off with a towel to avoid touching the dirty surface.
+- Lack of training around hand hygiene protocol, such as using soap; washing all surfaces of your hands for 15 to 20 seconds; thoroughly drying your hands, and turning the faucet off with a towel to avoid touching the dirty surface.
 (6)

 Healthcare workers may be unaware of proper safety protocols; for instance, many believe that wearing gloves eliminates the need for hand hygiene.
-(5) Additionally, under-resourced facilities may lack sufficient numbers of sinks or easily accessible soap and alcohol-based hand rub solution to perform effective hand hygiene.
+(5) Additionally, under-resourced facilities may lack sufficient numbers of sinks or easily accessible soap and alcohol-based hand rub solutions to perform effective hand hygiene.
 (5) It is important for healthcare organizations to identify the factors that may be preventing compliance in order to establish a hand hygiene process that promotes patient safety.

-A 2014 University of Pennsylvania study found that health workers washed their hands less when their workloads became more intense and toward the end of their shifts, when they’re mentally drained.
+A 2014 University of Pennsylvania study found that health workers washed their hands less when their workloads became more intense and toward the end of their shifts when they’re mentally drained.
 (7)

-2. Put Procedures in Place for Hand Hygiene
+2. Put Procedures in Place for Hand Hygiene and Infection Control

 Healthcare workers should always be aware of how and when to perform proper hand hygiene.
 Employees and staff should keep in mind the “four moments of hand hygiene” for determining when to cleanse hands (8):